nabe-abk/free386/MANUAL.md

 	  allocate as much memory as possible for "EXP" file.
 	* Note) It is not completely 0 bytes due to 4KB fragmentation.
 * -2
-	* Set PharLap's DOS-Extender Version information to "2.2".
+	* Set Phar Lap's DOS-Extender Version information to "2.2".
 Usually "1.2".
 * -c0
 * -c1, -c
 * -c2